Policy

 2.6 Commit to standards of ethical conduct and protect user privacy, through governance proposals or otherwise, for managing conflicts of interests, minimizing unnecessary data collection, enabling pseudonymous use where feasible, and clearly disclosing any analytics or monitoring tools used by the protocol.

 2.8 Provide user-facing information through in real-time user interfaces, such as terms of use, explanatory materials, notifications, and risk disclosures.
-These resources should be easily accessible and enable users to understand protocol and other functions, especially redemption triggers, risk scenarios, including vulnerability events, and collateral-based recovery mechanisms.
+These resources should be easily accessible and enable users to understand protocol and other functions, especially risk scenarios, including vulnerability events, and collateral-based recovery mechanisms.

 3.1 Commit to take reasonable measures to mitigate risks related to fraud, theft and market manipulation.
-These may include thoughtfully designed pause or emergency controls, and where appropriate, the use of transaction screening and reporting logic into smart contracts and protocol-level tools.2
+These may include thoughtfully designed pause or emergency controls, and where appropriate, the use of transaction screening and reporting logic into smart contracts and protocol-level tools.5

 3.2 Maintain appropriate cybersecurity, information security, and data privacy controls and adopt fair marketing practices where applicable.

-3.3 Adopt a tailored sanctions compliance framework for front-end interfaces that may incorporate decentralized or privacy-preserving approaches for UI user verification where applicable, together with appropriate mechanisms for transaction-monitoring and reporting that align with relevant regulatory requirements.
+3.3 Adopt a tailored sanctions framework for front-end interfaces that may incorporate decentralized or privacy-preserving approaches for UI user verification where applicable, together with appropriate mechanisms for transaction-monitoring and reporting that align with relevant regulatory requirements.
 These expectations do not apply where custody and control are fully decentralized.

-3.4 Implement a risk management program that includes periodic risk assessments, reviews of the performance of relevant compliance and cybersecurity tools and governance-related measures that support responsible oversight of high-risk activities such as protocol upgrades, UI functionality and treasury movements.
+3.4 Implement a risk management program that includes periodic risk assessments, reviews of the performance of relevant risk and cybersecurity tools and governance-related measures that support responsible oversight of high-risk activities such as protocol upgrades, UI functionality and treasury movements.

 Conclusion